hchen3368/A-B-testing-handbook-and-case-study/README.md

-# A-B-testing-handbook-and-case-study
+# A/B testing: handbook and case study

-Statistics handbook and example for experiment design
+This repository documents practical statistics methods that are mostly commonly used in experiments with examples.